Andrés Quintana Roo: Bustamante Presidency

-In January 1830 the presidency of Vicente Guerrero (who had been appointed president extra-legally) was usurped by Anastasio Bustamante, the same who had intercepted the letters of Leona Vicario in 1813.
+In January 1830, the presidency of Vicente Guerrero (who had been appointed president extra-legally) was usurped by Anastasio Bustamante, the same man who had intercepted the letters of Leona Vicario in 1813.
 Soon, senators loyal to Bustamante proposed laws that would remove the legal and moral authority of Guerrero to govern.
-The senate refused to act on these propositions and so it was passed to the Chamber of Deputies which formed a four-man commission, which included Quintana Roo, to resolve the issue.
+The Senate refused to act on these propositions, and so it was passed to the Chamber of Deputies, which formed a four-man commission, which included Quintana Roo, to resolve the issue.
 The Chamber's commission agreed that Guerrero lacked the legal and moral authority to govern, but Quintana Roo made a point to say that "if his election was not constitutional, neither, and by logical consequence, was that of Bustamante," since neither man had won an election.

-Quintana Roo did not serve in the fourth congress which began on January 1, 1831.
-On January 3, Quintana Roo founded the newspaper El Federalista Mexicano (The Mexican Federalist) to criticize and challenge Bustamante's legitimacy.
-Bustamante ordered Quintana Roo's printing presses shut down and seized though El Federalista Mexicano continued to be printed through April.
+Quintana Roo did not serve in the fourth congress, which began on 1 January 1831.
+On 3 January, Quintana Roo founded the newspaper El Federalista Mexicano (The Mexican Federalist) to criticize and challenge Bustamante's legitimacy.
+Bustamante ordered Quintana Roo's printing presses shut down and seized, though El Federalista Mexicano continued to be printed through April.

 Bustamante's popularity began to wane after he captured and executed Guerrero (despite having already orchestrated the Camera of Deputies to declare him morally unfit to govern).
-A revolt began in January 1832 to remove Bustamante from power and replace him with Manuel Gómez Pedraza who had been the legitimate winner of the election against which Guerrero revolted.
-The rebels offered command of their army to Santa Anna which he accepted.
-The revolt was short and successful; by December Bustamante had resigned and Gómez Pedraza had assumed power.
+A revolt began in January 1832 to remove Bustamante from power and replace him with Manuel Gómez Pedraza, who had been the legitimate winner of the election against which Guerrero revolted.
+The rebels offered command of their army to Santa Anna, which he accepted.
+The revolt was short and successful; by December, Bustamante had resigned, and Gómez Pedraza had assumed power.
 Gómez Pedraza was a polarizing figure.
-When he called congress into session in 1833, too few representatives showed up and he formed a private council, of which Quintana Roo was a secretary, to conduct the business of congress until elections could be held in March.
+When he called congress into session in 1833, too few representatives showed up, and he formed a private council, of which Quintana Roo was a secretary, to conduct the business of congress until elections could be held in March.